Academic Dean: John Cusson (860.236.4221, x136)

 The focus of academics at Northwest Catholic is on college preparation.
 Our hallmark is the personal attention given to every student.
 Our student-faculty ratio is 12:1, and the average class size is 18 (many are smaller).
 More than 75% of our teachers hold Master's degrees; one has a J.D., and two have Ph.Ds.

-Students must complete 22 credits to graduate; beginning with the Class of '14, 24 credits will be required.
+Students must complete 24 credits to graduate.
 Our Program of Studies includes an extensive list of Honors classes, as well as 15 Advanced Placement (AP) classes.
-In the Class of 2012, 99% of the students continued their education after graduation at schools like Princeton, Williams, Boston College, UConn, William and Mary, and Holy Cross, to name just a few.
+In the Class of 2013, 99% of the students continued their education after graduation at schools like Harvard University, the University of Notre Dame, Georgetown University, Cornell University, Boston College, and the University of Connecticut, to name just a few.
 Click here to see the complete list.

 NWC students are remarkably high achievers on standardized tests and in the classroom.
 Click here for links to some of the honors accorded NWC students.